jalakamkiran/BoTorrAPI/README.md

 ## Contributing

-We welcome contributions from the community to help enhance and improve Granthalay.
+We welcome contributions from the community to help enhance and improve Bo-torr.
 If you have any ideas, feature requests, bug reports, or suggestions for improvement, please don't hesitate to open an issue or submit a pull request.

 ## License

-Granthalay is licensed under the [MIT License](LICENSE).
+Bo-Torr is licensed under the [MIT License](LICENSE).